florentc/vim-tla/README.md

 * Highlighting for identifiers and symbols declarations
 * Highlighting for sets and operators from the standard modules
 * Extensive use of the Vim **conceal** feature: all operators can be depicted by the corresponding *unicode symbol*.
+* Vim-friendly formatting of comments (automatic formatting and reformatting of multiline comments) and compatibility with [vim-commentary](https://github.com/tpope/vim-commentary).
 * Text outside of a module is highlighted like comments

 ## Installation